-C. Fred Bergsten, the Institute’s Senior Fellow and Director Emeritus as well as the former undersecretary for monetary affairs at the US Treasury under Carter, will moderate the discussion session.
+C. Fred Bergsten, the Institute’s Senior Fellow and Director Emeritus as well as the former undersecretary for monetary affairs at the US Treasury under Carter, moderated the discussion session.

 Stuart Eizenstat is senior counsel at Covington and heads its international practice.
 In addition to his governmental service with Carter, he was US ambassador to the European Union; undersecretary of commerce for international trade; undersecretary of state for economic, business and agricultural affairs; and deputy secretary of the Treasury in the Clinton administration.
 His earlier books include Imperfect Justice: Looted Assets, Slave Labor, and the Unfinished Business of World War II and Andrew Young: The Path to History.